 “The research that I do focuses on trying to better understand the relationship between the presence or function of microbial communities in the intestines, and how that relates to disease characteristics in IBD.”

 Already, she has made important contributions to the understanding of the gut microbiome and the role it plays in IBD.
-As a member of the NYU School of Medicine faculty, Dr. Chen works closely with colleagues at both NYU Langone Medical Center and NYC Health + Hospitals/Bellevue, to allow for the study of IBD in a widely diverse population of patients—including the underserved.
+Previously, as a member of the NYU School of Medicine faculty, Dr. Chen worked closely with colleagues at both NYU Langone Medical Center and NYC Health + Hospitals/Bellevue, to allow for the study of IBD in a widely diverse population of patients—including the underserved.